-Our focus for the 20YWS and accompanying policies is centred on
+Our focus for the 20-Year Waste Strategy and accompanying policies is sustainability, reliability and affordability.